Solved case

 American Airlines Flight 11

 American Airlines Flight 11 was a scheduled domestic passenger flight from Boston Logan International Airport to Los Angeles International Airport on the morning of September 11, 2001.
 The Boeing 767-200ER, registration N334AA, departed at 07:59 with 81 passengers and 11 crew members.
-Approximately fifteen minutes after takeoff, five hijackers affiliated with al-Qaeda—led by Mohamed Atta—injured two flight attendants, killed passenger Daniel Lewin, and forced their way into the cockpit, attacking the pilots and taking control of the aircraft.
+Approximately fifteen minutes after takeoff, five hijackers affiliated with al-Qaeda—led, according to the 9/11 Commission, by Mohamed Atta—injured two flight attendants, killed passenger Daniel Lewin, and forced their way into the cockpit, attacking the pilots and taking control of the aircraft.

 Air traffic controllers at Boston Air Route Traffic Control Center grew suspicious after the crew stopped responding to instructions around 08:14.
 At 08:24, Atta's voice was inadvertently transmitted to air traffic control instead of the passenger cabin, revealing the hijacking.
 Flight attendants Betty Ong and Amy Sweeney separately contacted American Airlines during the hijacking, relaying details including injuries to crew members Karen Martin and Barbara Arestegui, the killing of Daniel Lewin, and the hijackers' seat numbers, which later assisted investigators in identifying the perpetrators.